Matt Grawrock is the head women’s soccer coach at Southern Virginia University.

-In his seventh year as head women’s soccer coach, Grawrock has become the program’s all-time wins leader, accumulating a 59-72-8 record highlighted by a 10-6-1 USCAA national championship season in 2008.
+In his ninth year as head women’s soccer coach, Grawrock has become the program’s all-time wins leader, accumulating a 59-72-8 record highlighted by a 10-6-1 USCAA national championship season in 2008.
 In 2010, Grawrock led women’s soccer to an 11-6-1 record capped by a third-place finish at the USCAA national championship.

 During his time at the helm of Southern Virginia women’s soccer, Grawrock has coached 18 USCAA All-Americans and 29 USCAA All-Academic recipients and has had two players named All-Capital Athletic Conference (Lora Palmer-2013; Tatiana Monsen-2014).

 Prior to becoming Southern Virginia’s head women’s soccer coach, Grawrock was the head girl’s soccer coach at Valley Catholic High School in Beaverton, Ore. from 2002-2005, amassing a 36-19-6 (.639) record, including four league playoff appearances and two trips to the state playoffs.

 Grawrock has a B.A. in liberal arts from Southern Virginia and a master’s degree in sport management and sport coaching from the United States Sports Academy.
 He is an American Sports Education Program certified coach and holds a United States Soccer Federation national "D" license and national diploma from the NSCAA.

 Matt and his wife, Duste, reside in Buena Vista with their four children.